SSoelvsten/adiar/docs/examples/queens.md

 _i_ and (2) queens on other rows.
 For (1) we have to check all variables, whereas for (2) we only need to check on column _j_ and the diagonals.
-All nodes but the one for x<sub>ij</sub> are connected to by their _low_ edge to the node generated before them (or to the _true_ sink if said node is first one generated).
+All nodes but the one for x<sub>ij</sub> are connected to by their _low_ edge to the node generated before them (or to the _true_ terminal if said node is first one generated).
 The x<sub>ij</sub> variable is, on the other hand, connected to the prior generated node by its high edge.
-All other edges go the to _false_ sink.
+All other edges go the to _false_ terminal.

 ```cpp
 bdd n_queens_S(uint64_t N, uint64_t i, uint64_t j)